11 places available

 If you’ve not found the answer to your question here, please get in touch with our Short Courses team who will be happy to help you.

-If you are not from an EU or EEA country or Switzerland, you will need to obtain a Visa prior to entry to the UK (if you are a visa national) or upon entry to the UK (if you are a non-visa national).
+If you are not from an EU or EEA country or Switzerland, you may need to obtain a Visa prior to entry to the UK (if you are a visa national) or upon entry to the UK (if you are a non-visa national).
+More information can be found on the UK Gov website.

-It is each student's responsibility to have the right documentation for study when they arrive at Central.
+It is each student's responsibility to have the right documentation for study when they arrive in the UK.
 If you do not have a valid visa you are not able to study at Central.